-- 17. What is the priority of the proposed project in the plan identified in the questions above, and on what page of the plan is it addressed?
+23. What is the priority of the proposed project in the plan identified in the questions above, and on what page of the plan is it addressed?

-Please indicate the plan type (CWPP, DMA 2000, or other), priority in plan, and page number where the project is addressed. - 18.
-Does the CWPP or equivalent plan define the boundaries of the Wildland Urban Interface (WUI)?
+Please indicate the plan type (CWPP, DMA 2000, or other), priority in plan, and page number where the project is addressed.

+24. Does the CWPP or equivalent plan define the boundaries of the Wildland Urban Interface (WUI)?
 If YES, indicate if the project is located in the WUI?
-If NO, indicate if the project is located in a Cal Fire Hazard Severity Zone in the next question. - 19.
-Identify the Fire Hazard Severity Zone (FHSZ) of the project area.
+If NO, indicate if the project is located in a Cal Fire Hazard Severity Zone in the next question.